ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 ---

-*Updated on 2020-10-21: Rewrite!*
+*Update history*
+- *2017-04-30 - original two part posts*
+- *2019-04-25 - conoslidation of part one & two*
+- *2020-10-21 - rewrite*

+# Introduction

 The energy industry is used to technological change.
 Experienced engineers have seen transitions from coal to oil to gas - all within a single lifetime.
 We are now in the middle of another transition towards renewables.

 In the last ten years, artificial intelligence & machine learning have revolutionized computing.
-Is artficial intelligence important for energy industry professionals?
+Is this revolution important for energy industry professionals?
 What about machine learning - is this a revolution for energy?

+## How to use this post

+This post is aimed at two audiences:
+- energy professionals wanting to understand how machine learning and energy fit together
+- data scientists & machine learning engineers wanting get an energy industry perspective

+This post is organized into three main sections - best read together but designed to be readable separately:
+- section one - the concepts of AI, machine learning and deep learning
+- section two - how machine learning intersects with energy
+- section three - case studies of machine learning applications in energy

 Understanding how these technologies impact the work of energy professionals and the industry at large is not simple.
 That's what this post is about - helping energy industry professionals to understand: